marymar/vue-harry-potter-quiz-workshop/workshop-steps/step2.md

 </script>
 ```

-Also let ensure that the “Start Quiz” button disappears when the Quiz is started.
+Also let's ensure that the “Start Quiz” button disappears when the Quiz is started.
 We can again use the `stage` property for it.

 ```html